0443n/Deepslate/README.md

 ## About the port

-This is a **source-based port, not the source code itself.** The gameplay and world logic are ported piece by piece from the original MCPE 0.6.1 sources and adapted for the PSP, but the engine underneath is different where the hardware needs it to be.
+This is a **source-based port, not the source code itself.** The gameplay and world logic are ported piece by piece from the original MCPE sources — 0.6.1 first, then later versions for the features 0.6.1 never had — and adapted for the PSP, but the engine underneath is different where the hardware needs it to be.

 The biggest difference is how the map is kept in memory.
 MCPE holds the world as a cache of separate chunk objects, each carrying its own block, data and